 Luckily, you can help buck the trend.
 By encouraging your children to exercise every day, you can help them maintain a healthy weight and lead a healthy lifestyle that will help prevent diseases like cancer later in life.

-Kids under six should enjoy natural, daily physical activity like running, jumping and skipping.
-Kids ages six to 17 should exercise at an intensity high enough to raise their heart rate for at least an hour a day, five days a week.
+Kids under age 6 should enjoy natural, daily physical activity like running, jumping and skipping.
+Kids ages 6 to 17 should exercise at an intensity high enough to raise their heart rate for at least an hour a day, five days a week.

 Harrison shares 10 tips to help get your kids to move more and sit less.

 - Be a role model.
 Your children watch and mimic your habits, good and bad.
 If your kids see you being physically active and having fun, they’re more likely to be active and stay active throughout their lives.

 - Use exercise as transportation.
 Walk your kids to school, bike to visit friends or roller skate to the park.
 You also can park at the far end of parking lots and take the stairs instead of the elevator.